-At one point, Jones and Posey drop the camera down to Michael’s backside and leave it there.
-Any other movie this would have been an attempt to exploit Michael’s body.
-But if you pay attention you’ll notice the camera feels as if it plopped down to it’s position, almost as if in resignation.
-There’s no music either, it just stares, as if to say, “This is what you want.
+At one point, Jones and Posey drop the camera down to Michelle Michaels’s backside and leave it there.
+In any other movie, this would have been an attempt to exploit Michaels’s body.
+But if you pay attention, you’ll notice the camera feels as if it plopped down to its position, almost as if in resignation.
+There’s no music either; it just stares as if to say, “This is what you want.
 Happy?”
-The moment is jarring because it’s a no frills attempt to fulfill the requirement of exploitation but done in a spirit that makes the whole thing feel empty and discomfiting.
+The moment is jarring because it’s a no-frills attempt to fulfill the requirement of exploitation but done in a spirit that makes the whole thing feel empty and discomfiting.

-Of course The Slumber Party Massacre ends in a final showdown, but here again there’s another little twist.
-There’s not a final girl but three final girls, each one taking a stab at Russ Thorn and his not so subtle drill-organ.
-Heck, Jones and Posey even have a scene where we see one of the victims between his legs, the drill hanging down, as if a flaccid penis.
-Fitting then that Valerie should cut the tip of the drill off with a machete, emasculating the killer.
+Of course, The Slumber Party Massacre ends in a final showdown, but here again, there’s another little twist.
+There’s not a final girl but three final girls, each one taking a stab at Russ Thorn and his not-so-subtle drill-organ.
+Heck, Jones and Posey even have a scene where we see one of the victims between his legs, the drill hanging down like a flaccid penis.
+Fitting then, Valerie should cut the tip of the drill off with a machete, emasculating the killer.
 She then cuts off his hand, but I suspect the symbolic castration is what’s really bothering him.

 Images courtesy of New World Pictures

 Have strong thoughts about this piece you need to share?
 Or maybe there’s something else on your mind you’re wanting to talk about with fellow Fandomentals?
 Head on over to our Community server to join in the conversation!